informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 🗂️**Workflow**

 1. Group files into nested folders with logical subdivisions (e.g., separating data files from documentation files, group data files by locally important variables like years or geographic focus, etc.)
-2.	create folder in box. folder naming convention: data_transfer_yourinitionals
+2. Create a folder in box where you can put your transfer.
+The folder naming convention is: data_transfer_yourinitionals
-4. Navigate to the top folder for the dataset.
+4. Navigate to the top folder for the dataset you saved.
 Right click and choose “Compress to…” then ZIP File.
-5. Drop the zipped file into: https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti
+5. Drop the zipped file into the box folder you created in step 2: https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti
 6. If you cannot access the Box foder, send an email to researchdata@wustl.edu, subject line: “WashU Data Rescue [DATE]” with the date in MM-DD-YYYY formatting.
 Attach the compressed ZIP file you created in step 2.
 7. If files are too large, and you have an active WUSTL key you can request access to transfer via Globus
    * to get access to the Globus transfer application